the Adams County Nature Society presents the

 Celebrating birds and bird‐watching in Adams County, Ohio since 2004.

 The Adams County Bird Symposium is an annual gathering that brings together bird enthusiasts from across the region – both Amish and “English” – to celebrate the joy of birds and birdwatching.
 It started as an idea in 2004 by Cincinnati Museum Center’s Edge of Appalachia Preserve and local Amish bird watchers to bring birding to the Adams County Wheat Ridge Amish Community.
 The symposium has grown from its humble beginnings in the basement of an Amish farmhouse into an annual sold-out event.
 Originally hosted by the Cincinnati Museum Center and the Adams County Travel Bureau, a new organization was formed dedicated to organizing nature events in Adams County.
-As of 2026, the Bird Symposium will be hosted by the Adams County Nature Society.
+As of 2026, the Bird Symposium will be hosted by the Adams County Nature Society, Inc.

-2026 Symposium
+2026 Symposium Information

 The registration fee includes: